 Can you eat granola on the paleo diet?

 Typically you cannot eat granola on a paleo diet unless the package specifically indicates it's paleo friendly.
 That's why I like to make my own version!
-This one is guaranteed to be paleo and it's super simple to make.

 Is Granola Paleo Friendly

 Granola is paleo friendly if you make a grain free variation like this simple paleo granola.
 Paleo is essentially grain free, dairy free and refined sugar free and this recipe is exactly that.